StyraInc/rego-style-guide/README.md

 With more than 150 [built-in functions](https://www.openpolicyagent.org/docs/latest/policy-reference/#built-in-functions)
 tailor-made for policy evaluation, there's a good chance that some of them can help you accomplish your goal.

+### Consider using JSON schemas for type checking

+As you author Rego policy, providing JSON schemas for your `input` (and possibly `data`) enables strict [type checking](https://www.openpolicyagent.org/docs/latest/schemas/), letting you avoid simple — but common — mistakes, like typos, or referencing nested attributes in the wrong location.
+This extra level of verification improves both the developer experience as well as the quality of your policies.

 ## Style